 What is an Unfit Parent in San Diego CA?

 During a divorce, the court may need to determine if a parent is "unfit" for custody of a child.
 The purpose of this evaluation is to determine if the child's safety or well-being is at risk.
 Here are some of the factors that are taken into account:

 1) How involved was the parent in the child's life before the divorce?
 Are they familiar with the daily routine of the child?

 2) Does the parent understand the needs of the child and how to communicate with them effectively about those needs?

 3) Does the child have any ill-feelings towards the parent?
 Is there any fear based out of previous traumatic experiences?

 4) Are there age-limit barriers set in place for things inappropriate for young children?

 5) Does the parent seeking custody have a history of mental illness that impairs them from carrying out the role of being a responsible parent?
 Is there a history of substance abuse?

-Can I Move Out of California With My Child?
+Can I Move Out of San Diego With My Child?

 For more information about my child custody services, please give The Law Offices of Andrea Schneider a call at (619) 304-8499.